Places To Visit Near Bangalore Within 300 Kms For A Serene Getaway

 Coorg or Kodagu is yet another beautiful hill area seen at least 260 km from Bangalore.
 Famous for its green coffee estates, undulating hills and rich heritage, Coorg gives an ideal break for children and adults who want to settle for the day or wish to remain adventurous.
 The climate is suitable for all seasons but winter is delightful.
 Abbey Falls is a beautiful waterfall that lies within coffee plantations and is suitable for photos and outings.
 Dubare Elephant Camp is where visitors are allowed to play with the elephants and even feed them during scheduled bathing sessions.

-Best Time To Visit: October to March for pleasant weather
+Best Time To Visit: October – March

 Distance From Bangalore: Approximately 260 km